mrkkrp/markkarpov.com/post/free-monad-considered-harmful.md

 actually run real actions is nice as explained in the post I link to above.
 It's exception-friendly because of the stateless nature of the reader monad transformer and the context is easy to manipulate.
-In particular, I advise to always use lens with this setup because with them it's possible to change (not only read) a specific component of the abstract `r` thing, so you can have a region of code with changed environment using `local` with `Lens'` and `withReader` with the more general `Lens` type.
+In particular, I advise to always use lenses with this setup because with them it's possible to change (not only read) a specific component of the abstract `r` thing, so you can have a region of code with changed environment using `local` with `Lens'` and `withReader` with the more general `Lens` type.

 Note that if performance is of any concern, it's possible to use `INLINEABLE` and `SPECIALIZE` pragmas to squeeze out any undesirable